JakeSteam/blog-programming/_posts/2018-11-26-how-to-display-app-version-inside-a-submodule.md

 }
 ```

-Note that whilst technically a `NameNotFoundException` can be thrown, since you’re looking up your own app it’s a safe bet that it exists on the device!
+Note that whilst technically a `NameNotFoundException` can be thrown, since you're looking up your own app it's a safe bet that it exists on the device!
 Additionally, there is a lot of other information available from the `PackageInfo` object returned, with no extra permissions required.

 [![](/wp-content/uploads/2018/11/info.png)](/wp-content/uploads/2018/11/info.png)